lucasgrjn/DeviceLayout.jl/README.md

 We recommend [using an environment for each project](https://julialang.github.io/Pkg.jl/v1/environments/) rather than installing packages in the default environment.

-The [DeviceLayout.jl documentation](https://aws-cqc.github.io/DeviceLayout.jl/) will help you get started.
-Examples can be found in the `examples` directory, with full walkthroughs in the docs, including a [17-qubit quantum processor](https://aws-cqc.github.io/DeviceLayout.jl/dev/examples/qpu17/) and [simulation of a transmon and resonator with Palace](https://aws-cqc.github.io/DeviceLayout.jl/dev/examples/singletransmon/).
+The [DeviceLayout.jl documentation](https://aws-cqc.github.io/DeviceLayout.jl/) will help you get started with a [quick-start tutorial](https://aws-cqc.github.io/DeviceLayout.jl/stable/#Quick-start).
+Examples can be found in the `examples` directory, with full walkthroughs in the docs, including a [17-qubit quantum processor](https://aws-cqc.github.io/DeviceLayout.jl/stable/examples/qpu17/) and [simulation of a transmon and resonator with Palace](https://aws-cqc.github.io/DeviceLayout.jl/stable/examples/singletransmon/).

 ## Performance and workflow tips